ress059/ecu/doc/timer_h/index.rst

   Absolute Expiration Date Example

-Readability is straightforward as all timers are simply sorted by increasing expiration dates (least to greatest).
-Therefore t2 is inserted **after** t1, even though its period is less.
 At the time t2 is added, t1 has 5 ticks remaining until expiration.
+**Therefore t2 is inserted after t1, even though its period is less.**
+This situation is automatically handled and simplified through the use of absolute time.
+All timers are simply sorted by increasing expiration dates (least to greatest).

 For completeness, the following example shows this scheme in action for a periodic timer:

 .. code-block:: c